sparkfun/SparkFun_Qwiic_5V_Boost_AP3012K/docs/resources.md

-Now that you've successfully got your SparkFun Serial Audio Player Breakout - MY1690X up and running, it's time to incorporate it into your own project!
+Now that you've successfully got your SparkFun Qwiic 5V Boost - AP3012K up and running, it's time to incorporate it into your own project!
 For more information, check out the resources below:

 * [Schematic (PDF)](../assets/board_files/
 * [KiCad Files (ZIP)](../assets/board_files/